 We proactively monitor evacuation orders year-round to identify those lasting at least five days.
 We’ll then automatically apply a credit to your account for the electricity consumed during the period you’re out of your home or business due to evacuation order.
 This credit applies to residential, small business (Small General Service rate), and irrigation customers.
-You don’t need to call to tell us about your evacuation.
+In most cases, you don’t need to call to tell us about your evacuation.
 The credit will be automatically applied to your next bill.

 For residential customers whose property was unfortunately destroyed as a result of the natural disaster, we’ll automatically waive all electricity charges since the previous billing period, including for electricity used prior to the evacuation order.
 Waiving these charges means you won’t receive a final bill for the account.
 We proactively monitor evacuation areas where properties were lost so there's no need to call us to report.

 We’ll also waive the electricity service connection charge for any residential customer that rebuilds their home, if it’s not paid for by insurance.

 We use information from emergency officials to help us determine evacuation dates and evacuation regional borders.
 Bill credits are based on the actual usage measured by your electricity meter during the evacuation duration.

 If an evacuation order led you to pay your bill late, we’ll waive the late payment charge.
 And if you need more time to pay, you can request a catch-up plan by calling our customer service team at 1 800 BCHYDRO (1 800 224 9376) or set one up yourself in MyHydro.